 - Finish a 50 mile or 100k trail race between Nov 1st, 2017 and October 31st, 2018.

 - Finish a 100+ mile trail race within the past 10 years

 1. You must wait to register until you are qualified meaning you cannot enter the race or waitlist until you have completed a qualifying race.
 The RD may, at his discretion, waive this requirement.
-If you feel that you have a GOOD reason why you should get an exception, email the RD.

 2. A trail race is defined as any race that takes place at least 75% on non-paved surfaces.
 Non-paved surfaces include singletrack, double track, mining or logging roads, gravel roads, or dirt roads.